Quantum gains media asset management chops with tuck-in acquisition – Blocks and Files

 Quantum has acquired Square Box Systems, a small UK software developer of media asset management software.
 Terms are undisclosed.

-The Warwickshire company is “a growing, profitable software business unit with strong gross margins that is in the late stages of transitioning to a cloud-based SaaS business,” Quantum CEO Jay Lerner said today in the press announcement announcing the acquisition.
+The Warwickshire company is “a growing, profitable software business unit with strong gross margins that is in the late stages of transitioning to a cloud-based SaaS business,” Quantum CEO Jamie Lerner said today in the press announcement about the acquisition.

 Square Box’s main product – CatDV – provides media management and workflow automation, and uses AI and machine learning techniques to catalogue and analyse video, images, audio files, and PDF digital assets.
 It enables search across local and cloud repositories, and provides access control across the data lifecycle.